Category Archives: Northern Gold Country

 (A Best of the Best ride)

 This slightly odd-shaped lollipop introduces you to the fine roads to the east of Nevada City.
 The woodland scenery is choice, the road surfaces are good to great, the road contour is consistently interesting, and there is a pretty lake and an off-road dirt adventure in the middle of it all.
-Almost all of the roads are centerline-less one-lane plus or small two-lane, traffic is close to nothing, and all the climbing is mellow (unless you don’t want it to be—see below).
+Almost all of the roads are centerline-less one-lane plus or small two-lane, traffic is close to nothing, and almost all the climbing is mellow (unless you don’t want it to be—see below).

 RidewithGPS does a poor job of navigating you through the off-road segment, so I’m going to lead you through it step by step.
 I encourage you to read that segment carefully, if only that segment.